Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Action-Packed Adventure at Jenny Lake

-Visitors can rent canoes, kayaks, or rowboats to explore the lake on their own or take a scenic boat tour offered by the park.
-Additionally, the park has boat tours.
-These offer a unique perspective of the lake and surrounding mountains.
+This area of the park offers a variety of water activities for visitors.
+Guests can rent canoes, kayaks, or rowboats to explore the lake independently, or take a scenic boat tour led by the park.
+The park operates their own boat tours, providing a unique perspective of the lake and surrounding mountains.
 Jenny Lake is home to several species of fish, including cutthroat trout, lake trout, and brook trout.
-You can fish from the shore or by boat with a valid fishing license.
-We opted to take the first early morning shuttle boat across the lake to the Cascade Canyon trailhead.
-The cost for the shuttle is very reasonable.
+Visitors can fish from the shoreline or by boat, with a valid fishing license required.

 • Cascade Canyon Trail – is a moderate 9.7 out and back trail with an elevation gain 1,128 ft.